Yordan Alvarez Preview, Player Props: Astros vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox pitching staff ranks 14th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Red Sox's 4.38 team ERA ranks 18th across all league pitching staffs.
+- The Red Sox have the 18th-ranked team ERA among all MLB pitching staffs (4.36).

-- Red Sox pitchers combine to give up 166 total home runs at a rate of 1.3 per game (to rank 25th in baseball).
+- Bello (9-7) is going for his 10th victory when he gets the starting nod for the Red Sox in his 22nd start of the season.
+He has a 3.70 ERA in 119 1/3 innings pitched, with 100 strikeouts.

-- In his last appearance on Friday, June 16, the right-hander threw four innings against the New York Yankees, allowing one earned run while surrendering four hits.
+- The righty last pitched on Friday against the New York Yankees, when he tossed six innings, allowing one earned run while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.